DrewWaltonsTech/valet-gentoo/index.md

 You may update your Valet installation using the `composer global update` command in your terminal.
 After upgrading, it is good practice to run the `valet install` command so Valet can make additional upgrades to your configuration files if necessary.

-<a name="uninstalling"></a>
-### Uninstalling
-After uninstalling valet some people are experiencing some problems.
-Here is a series of commands that you could use to fix your problem (For Ubuntu users) Thanks to @dakira for this guide.
-- `rm /opt/valet`
-- check the folders /etc/NetworkManager/{conf.d,dnsmasq.d} for valet-specific settings and remove them
-- remove the files /etc/dnsmasq.d/{valet,options}
-- Make sure systemd-resolved is running (`systemctl status systemd-resolved`), if not, enable (`systemctl enable systemd-resolved`) and start it (`systemctl start systemd-resolved`).
-- remove the dnsmasq package (leaving dnsmasq-base!)
-- make sure /etc/resolv.conf is a symlink to /run/systemd/resolve/resolv.conf
-- restart NetworkManager `systemctl restart NetworkManager`

 ## <a name="serving-sites">Serving Sites</a>

 Once Valet is installed, you're ready to start serving sites.
 Valet provides two commands to help you serve your Laravel sites: `park` and `link`.

 <a name="the-park-command"></a>
 **The `park` Command**